Clear correlation between monopoles and the chiral condensate in SU(3) QCD: Lattice setup and Abelian projection

 \section{Lattice setup and Abelian projection}

-We perform SU(3) lattice QCD simulations at the quenched level with the standard plaquette action \cite{Rothe:2012nt}.
-On four-dimensional Euclidean lattices, the gauge variable is described as the SU(3) field $U_{\mu}(s) \equiv e^{iagA_{\mu}(s)} \in {\rm SU(3)}$, with the gluon field $A_{\mu}(s) \in {\rm su(3)}$, the QCD gauge coupling $g$, and the lattice spacing $a$.
-In this work, we use the lattice size of $24^4$ and $\beta \equiv 6/g^2 = 6.0$, i.e., $a \simeq$ 0.1 fm, and take the lattice unit $a=1$ hereafter.
-Using the pseudo-heat-bath algorithm, we generate 100 gauge configurations which are taken every 500 sweeps after a thermalization of 5,000 sweeps.
-The jackknife method is used for the error estimate.
+We perform SU(3) lattice QCD simulations at the quenched level with the standard plaquette action~\cite{Rothe:2012nt}.
+On four-dimensional Euclidean lattices, the gauge variable is described as the SU(3) link variable $U_{\mu}(s) \equiv e^{iagA_{\mu}(s)} \in {\rm SU(3)}$, with the gluon field $A_{\mu}(s) \in {\rm su(3)}$, the QCD gauge coupling $g$, and the lattice spacing $a$.
+The lattice spacing $a$ is determined so as to reproduce the string tension $\sigma$=0.89 GeV/fm~\cite{Sakumichi:2014xpa}.

+In this work, we use four different lattices with the size and the lattice parameter $\beta \equiv 6/g^2$: \begin{itemize} \item[(a)] $16^3 \times 16$ and $\beta = 6.0$ (i.e., $a \simeq$ 0.1 fm), \item[(b)] $24^3 \times 24$ and $\beta = 6.0$, \item[(c)] $32^3 \times 32$ and $\beta = 6.2$ (i.e., $a \simeq$ 0.075 fm), \item[(d)] $24^3 \times 6$ and $\beta = 6.0$. \end{itemize} From the first and the second lattices, the finite volume effect can be checked.
+Since the second and the third lattices have almost the same physical volume, the finite lattice-spacing effect can be also checked.
+The last one exhibits the high-temperature deconfined phase at $T\simeq$ 330 MeV above the critical temperature.
+In each direction, the periodic boundary condition is imposed for link variables, and the anti-periodic boundary condition for quarks, which realizes the finite temperature system for the last lattice.

+Hereafter, we take the lattice unit $a=1$.
+Using the pseudo-heat-bath algorithm, we generate 300, 100, 100, and 300 gauge configurations for the lattices of (a), (b), (c), and (d), respectively.
+All of gauge configurations are taken every 500 sweeps after a thermalization of 5,000 sweeps.
+We use the jackknife method for the statistical error estimate.

 Using the Cartan subalgebra $\vec{H} \equiv (T_3,T_8)$ of SU(3), the MA gauge fixing is defined so as to maximize

 under the SU(3) gauge transformation, and thus this gauge fixing suppresses all the off-diagonal fluctuation of the SU(3) field $U_\mu(s)$.
 In the MA gauge, the SU(3) gauge group is partially fixed remaining its maximal torus subgroup ${\rm U(1)}_3 \times {\rm U(1)}_8$, and QCD is reduced into an Abelian gauge theory like the non-Abelian Higgs theory.